PART 1230 FIREARM OWNER'S IDENTIFICATION CARD ACT : Sections Listing

 3) Application, renewal and replacement fees are non-refundable.

-c) Any application form that is not completed accurately and in its entirety, including all fees and a photograph, and which contains any deficiencies that cannot be cured in an expeditious manner, will be denied or rejected.
+c) Any application form that is not completed accurately and, in its entirety, including all fees and a photograph, and which contains any deficiencies that cannot be cured in an expeditious manner, will be denied or rejected.

 2) If an application is rejected because it is incomplete, the applicant will not be charged an additional fee upon completing the application process.
 If an application is rejected and the applicant does not correct deficiencies of which they were notified within 60 days, the application shall be denied.

-3) If the application is denied because the applicant has not been found to be qualified under the Act, and then later reapplies, the applicant will be assessed another fee and any associated processing fee.
+3) If the application is denied because the applicant has not been found to be qualified under the Act, and then later reapplies, the applicant will be assessed another fee and any associated convenience fee.

 d) Except as provided in subsection (e), any requirement for an Illinois driver's license number or Illinois identification card number shall mean a valid Illinois driver's license number or valid Illinois identification card number.
 A temporary visitor's driver's license (TVDL) will not be accepted.